IMR Steering Committee

 King’s College London

 Anyone who has attended an IMR can nominate or self-nominate.
 Diversity is prioritized to achieve balance in terms of location, affiliation (industry, university, research lab), and gender.
-Each new member must be approved by SIAM.

 The Steering Committee meets once a month.
 Each member spends about 2-5 hours per month on committee activities.
 These may be reduced in the future.